| Bryn

 1:2 or 2:3 scale.
 A forty-sixth plate is a topographical plan of the

+whole site with region and insula numbers indicated.
 This is a worthy and handsome installment in the Forschungen in

 Augst series; its high production values extend to an attractive